TiffanyVlaar/TiffanyVlaar.github.io/Piscopia.md

 Some upcoming events/opportunities are:
 - Free online panel discussions for Early Career Researchers on e.g. grants, academic job search, and publications, offered by the LMS: [https://www.lms.ac.uk/careers/ecr-professional-development](https://www.lms.ac.uk/careers/ecr-professional-development).
-- [Black Heroes of Mathematics 2023 Conference](https://www.icms.org.uk/events/2023/black-heroes-mathematics-conference-2023), talk recordings are available.
-- An online panel discussion on the academic job search hosted by EWM, 19 October 2023, 3pm CEST.
-[More info](https://www.europeanwomeninmaths.org/activity/ewm-forum-academic-job-search-panel/).
+- [Black Heroes of Mathematics 2023 Conference](https://www.icms.org.uk/events/2023/black-heroes-mathematics-conference-2023), talk recordings are available. <!-- An online panel discussion on the academic job search hosted by EWM, 19 October 2023, 3pm CEST.
+[More info](https://www.europeanwomeninmaths.org/activity/ewm-forum-academic-job-search-panel/). -->
-- [New in ML](https://newinml.github.io) NeurIPS 2023 workshop.
-Abstract deadline 5 October 2023.
-Workshop day 11 December 2023.
+- [New in ML](https://newinml.github.io) NeurIPS 2023 workshop. <!--Abstract deadline 5 October 2023.
+Workshop day 11 December 2023.-->
-- A concert by the Aurora Ensemble in Edinburgh on 16 February 2024, which aims to promote classical music by underrepresented composers. [https://auroraensembleedinburgh.wordpress.com](https://auroraensembleedinburgh.wordpress.com)
+- A concert by the Aurora Ensemble in Edinburgh on 30 June 2024, which aims to promote classical music by underrepresented composers. [https://auroraensembleedinburgh.wordpress.com](https://auroraensembleedinburgh.wordpress.com)

 A short talk I gave in 2020 about the wide range of mathematical research: [Facets of Mathematics]({{TiffanyVlaar.github.io}}/docs/FacetsOfMathematics.pdf).